kostasl/IntervalTimerbjj/README.md

 sudo python3 timerGui.py
 </code>

-More recent version, which runs without need for sudo :
+More recent version, which runs without need for sudo, but does not produce responses as reliably as the older, now deprecated library :
 (Still within our virtual environment):
 <code>
 pip3 install adafruit-circuitpython-dht